RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

 ## 3. PBIR + GitHub Copilot

+✅ **Goal**: Learn how to apply a batch update to a Power BI Report using PBIR file format and GitHub Copilot.

+### Steps

 1. Open [Sales.pbip] in **Power BI Desktop**.
 2. Swap the [Power BI theme](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-report-themes) to one of the themes available in [lab1/resources/themes](../lab1/resources/themes/).